-question Zetor cold starting in Ireland.
+question Zetor / ZTS cold starting in Ireland.

 Ireland diyfarmer